shopsys/shopsys/UPGRADE-14.0.md

     -   there were certain bugs with double loads, skeleton glitches, etc. but they were mostly caused by the added complexity of SEO categories, so if you do not have those and your fetching logic is thus much simpler, you probably do not need most of these changes
     -   the category detail fetching was also rewritten to the generated URQL hook, which can be beneficial for you if your logic allows you to do so
     -   one thing that you should definitely consider is removal of `onRouteChangeError` from the page loading logic, as the previous implementation was rather invalid.
 See commit message for more details
--   added additional skeletons, sync store across browser tabs, use Broadcast Channel to fetch cart in other tabs after Add/Remove to/from cart, ExtendedNextLink was refactored ([#2906](https://github.com/shopsys/shopsys/pull/2906))
+-   added additional skeletons, sync store across browser tabs, use BroadcastChannel to refresh cart after Add/Remove to/from cart, ExtendedNextLink was refactored, remove EmptyCartWrapper ([#2906](https://github.com/shopsys/shopsys/pull/2906))

-    -   added skeletons for Wishlist, Comparison and My orders, Order detail and Product Variants page
     -   added skeletons for Wishlist, Comparison and My orders, Order detail and Product Main Variant page
     -   fix Add to cart/wishlist/comparison feature when using multiple tabs